sigmdel/lazmacropad/README.md

     layout.pas, layout.lfm
     params.pas

-The `MouseAndKeyInput` unit is used to generate the Ctrl-V keyboard event which is the usual paste keyboard shortcut.
-The unit is found in the `lazmouseandkeyinput` non-visual package.
-Add it in the `Required Packages` in the `Project Inspector` window (which is opened from the `Project` menu in the IDE).
+The [`MouseAndKeyInput`](https://wiki.lazarus.freepascal.org/MouseAndKeyInput) unit is used to generate the Ctrl-V keyboard event which is the usual paste keyboard shortcut.
+The unit is found in the `lazmouseandkeyinput.lpk` non-visual package.
+The package found in the `$(LAZARUS)/components/mouseandkeyinput` directory.
+Load the package file into the Lazarus IDE and compile it.
+Add `lazmouseandkeyinput` to the `Required Packages` in the `Project Inspector` window (which is opened from the `Project` menu in the IDE).

 ### 3.1.
 Linux Requirements